 Even though the eCommerce stores are what people will choose more and more now, potential customers are going to be much more hesitant.
 So the absolute first necessity is to think about your brand’s messaging and making sure that it in no way exploits the situation.

-With times being this stressful, it needs to become more transparent, clear and concise than ever.
+With times being this stressful, it needs to become more transparent, clear, and concise than ever.
 Think of proactively addressing every fear the consumers might have to encourage loyalty and trust towards your brand.

 2. Communicate changes

 The key to maintaining a good relationship with your customers has always laid in efficient and effective communication.
-During emergencies, we advise to take it up a notch.
+During emergencies, we advise you to take it up a notch.
 If your business is affected in any way by the events happening, don’t hesitate to communicate it with your current and potential customers as soon as possible.

 E.g., begin proactive communication via email or on your website directly about any precautions you are introducing, or if there are any changes in your products or services, etc. Initiate a conversation with users and address their concerns by answering all the audience’s questions honestly.
 To ensure a long-term relationship with customers, consider offering refunds or discounts (if you are able to) for them to feel more at ease during this stressful time.